 Promo Code – If you have a promotional code, enter it and click Add Code.

 Click Create Connection.

-Once the VXC connection is deployed successfully, it appears on the Megaport ONE Portal Services page and is associated with the MVE.
-Click the VXC title to display the details of this connection.
+After the VXC connection is deployed successfully, it appears on the Megaport ONE Portal Services page and is associated with the MVE.
+Click the VXC name to display the details of this connection.
 Note that the service status (Layer 2) is up but BGP (Layer 3) will be down because the configuration does not exist yet.

 To accept a Hosted Connection

 In AWS, go to Services > AWS Direct Connect > Connections and click the connection name.

 Click Accept at the top right of the window.